 Most of the characters have several combinations of names, titles, and nicknames, but they are often used in ways that reinforce their connection back to each person and that made it easier for me to keep track.
 It made the level of formality in each interaction apparent immediately, even when no body language was described, and that did a lot to set up the tone of each scene in a succinct way.

-CW for gore, body horror, death, murder, degenerative illness, major character death.
+CW for gore, body horror, violence, death, murder, medical content, degenerative illness, major character death.